JoeyStanley/real/cv.md

 [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), Michael Olsen, Rachel M. Olsen, & **Joseph A. Stanley**.
 “Transcription and forced alignment of the Digital Archive of Southern Speech.”
 Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989090" class="link" title="link to this presentation"></a>

 **Joseph A. Stanley** & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
 "Phonetic Shift <span style="white-space: nowrap;">/ɔr/</span> Phonemic Change?
 American English mergers over 40 years".
-Poster presentation by the second author at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
+Poster presentation at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
 Ithaca, NY.
 July 13–16, 2016.
 <a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
 <a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>